 - Once you find your answer satisfactory, tackle another question.

-At the end of your study time, I would highly recommend to delete it all.
+At the end of your study time, I would highly recommend deleting it all.
 Even if you have come up with outstanding material.
 As I pointed out before: this is not about learning by heart but about exercising, flexing your muscles, committing the structures to memory.

 Using an analogy, if we compare this to dancing, it is more about learning the moves and being able to sync to the rhythm of the music rather than memorising a rigid choreography.